 Assets held under finance leases are recognised as assets at the lower of the assets fair value at the date of inception and the present value of the minimum lease payments.
-The related liability is included in the balance sheet as a finance lease obligation.
+The related liability is included in the abridged statement of financial position as a finance lease obligation.
 Lease payments are treated as consisting of capital and interest elements.
 The interest is charged to profit or loss so as to produce a constant periodic rate of interest on the remaining balance of the liability.